Aura Banda’s Galápagos Islands: Protecting the Natural World Is a Family Tradition

 The Silversea Fund for the Galápagos

 “We need to consider that the human population in the Galápagos is growing, and living on an isolated archipelago has its challenges,” she explains.
 “We need to give the children of the Galápagos access to knowledge, because, as Jacques Cousteau said, ‘People protect what they love.’
 And to love and care, you must understand the place where you live.
-We believe education is the answer because the children of Galápagos today will be the guardians of Galapagos in the future.”

-If anything, Aura Banda is proof of the validity of this conviction.
+If anything, Banda is proof of the validity of this conviction.
 Three generations ago, her grandfather set out to understand and protect one of the most ecologically rare places on the planet.
 Today, she continues building the bridge to the future.